theykay/Book-vs-Movie/README.md

 * [Contact](#contact)
 * [License](#license)

+## Note!
+Due to Goodreads discontinuing their API, this app is no longer fully functional

 ## About
 Quick way to compare the audience rating of a movie with that of the book it's based on.\
 ![Book vs Movie](./assets/images/live-site-mobile-screenshot.png)